Combining Drugs & Alcohol: Driving Under The InfluenceUpdated Nov. 22, 2020

 - Abnormal behavior

 - Complete loss of coordination and motor skills

 - Loss of consciousness

-Irreparable brain damage is an extremely common side-effect from alcohol and opioid abuse.
+Irreparable brain damage is an extremely common side-effect of alcohol and opioid abuse.
 Due to the combined depressant effect of these two substances, breathing and heartbeat are slowed to such a degree that the body becomes starved of oxygen, causing brain tissue to shut down.
 Taking opioids and alcohol together will result in severe loss of balance, coordination and other motor skills, making everyday activities extremely dangerous.